Skip to content

 Other Bars of Interest

 • Bernardsville – Radio Tavern – 64 Bernards Avenue – While one half sold radios and televisions, the other half opened in 1943 as the Radio Tavern.
-It became a neighborhood bar where older men would have a beer, play cards or go to the back yard and play bocce in the area known as “Little Italy” section of Bernardsville.
-So in a seven-house stretch on Bernards Avenue in the early1940s, there was a grocery store, a barber shop, a television and radio store, a tavern, a butcher shop and a launderette.
+It became a neighborhood bar where older men would have a beer, play cards, or go to the backyard and play bocce in the area known as the “Little Italy” section of Bernardsville.
+So, in a seven-house stretch on Bernards Avenue in the early1940s, there was a grocery store, a barber shop, a television and radio store, a tavern, a butcher shop, and a launderette.

-While this is from 1944 we did see a consumption license for 1943 as well.
+While this is from 1944, we also saw a consumption license for 1943.
 Bville News.

 Related Stories